 Always use the PhilHealth Premium Payment Slip (PPPS) in remitting the premiums by supplying the PhilHealth Employer Number (PEN), Employer’s Business Name, Type of Membership whether as Private or Government, Applicable Period to be paid for, and the Total Amount of the premium contributions payment.
 Submit the PPPS, together with the payment, to the tellering cashier of PhilHealth or ACA.

 Report the payment of premium contributions by submitting the duly accomplished revised Remittance Report (RF-1) in hard or soft copy text file format to PhilHealth within five (5) days after payment.

 Employers utilizing the Electronic Premium Reporting System (EPRS) may conveniently submit over the internet the remittance list report by posting in the EPRS, within five (5) days after payment, such payment information (i.e, Official Receipt Number and the date appearing hereon, as well as the Name of Collecting Agent where payment was remitted) for the particular Statement of Premium Account (SPA) generated thru the EPRS.

-Employers may also avail of E-pay Service via Bank of the Philippine Islands, Citibank, Unionbank and Security Bank to facilitate payment and reporting of premium contributions.
+The E-Pay Services of the Bank of the Philippine Islands, Citibank, Unionbank and Security Bank are also available for the employers to facilitate payment and reporting of premium contributions.

 The PhilHealth Logo, Photographs and information on this Web Site may not be reproduced, copied, or downloaded in any form or by any means -- graphic, electronic, or mechanical, including recording, taping, photocopying, or information storage and retrieval systems -- for use in illegal, damaging or pornographic material.